 I have written a comprehensive article on how to add more SATA ports to the motherboard.

 But essentially, if you have run out of SATA Ports on your motherboard and want to add more drives to your PC, you can do so using three ways.

 All of these methods have their pros and cons.
 For instance, SATA Hub Port Multiplier is cheap but does not increase the downstream data rate, whereas the SAS SATA expansion cards are expensive but maintain the downstream data rate.

 Unlike the SATA DATA cables, the SATA power cables can be split.

-SATA power cables originating from the PSU can be multiplied using simple Y splitter (1-2 power connectors) or using 4x splitter.
+SATA power cables originating from the PSU can be multiplied using a simple Y splitter (1-2 power connectors) or a 4x splitter.

 Also Read: How Many SATA Drives Can I Connect?

 So simply put, the answer to the question “can you split SATA Data Cable?” is a resounding no.

 If you have found a cable with split ends, you may confuse it with SATA POWER cables and SAS-to-cables.